Special Educational Needs & Disabilities

 11. Who can I contact for further information?

-The school has a non-class based, part-time Inclusion Manager, Mrs Elizabeth Tye, who is available on the school office number or email email@example.com and is available to meet parents with concerns about their child.
+Please contact Magda Marinho on the school office number or email email@example.com.
+She is available to meet parents with concerns about their child.
 We share information with your consent with relevant staff members to ensure your child’s needs are met fully.

 If you wish to make a complaint, the school has a complaints procedure which is available on the website.